btroy94402/finding_donors/readme.md

 The finding_donors.impnb Notebook is a Udacity Lab in which I created and executed a Supervised Learning pipeline in order to find potential donors for a fictitious charity 'CharityML'.
-The data for the project is included, was provided by Udacity, and is 1994 california census data.
-The aim of the project is EDA on the data set, data formatting, feature consideration, potential model selection.
-Model evaluation, tuning, and metrics.
+Python 3.7 & Scikit-Learn were used in a Jupyter Notebook.

-Python version 3.7.3 was used to complete this project.
+The data for the project (included) was provided by Udacity, and is 1994 California Census data.
+The aim of the project was EDA of the data set, formatting, feature consideration, model selection, model evaluation, model tuning, and metrics.